Skip to Content

 Scholarship Opportunities

-Each academic year, the Department of Social Work at Seton Hall University awards close to $75,000 in direct tuition assistance to students in our Master of Public Administration (M.P.A.) program.
+Each academic year, the Department of Social Work and Public Administration at Seton Hall University awards close to $75,000 in direct tuition assistance to students in our Master of Public Administration (M.P.A.) program.
 The following outlines:

 • different types of M.P.A.-only scholarships available;